 2.2.3.
-CADS_TOOL
+CADS\TOOL

-A simplified version of MOM (SMOM) was developed and integrated into a decision support system called Cage Aquaculture Decision Support Tool (CADS_TOOL) for use in South East Asia (Halide et al., 2009).
+A simplified version of MOM (SMOM) was developed and integrated into a decision support system called Cage Aquaculture Decision Support Tool (CADS\TOOL) for use in South East Asia (Halide et al., 2009).
 CADS TOOL is divided into four modules; site classification, site selection, holding density and economic appraisal.
 The site classification module classifies a site into poor, medium and good suitability based on a selection of criteria and sub-criteria.
 The site selection model determines how suitable each potential site is by combining the classified criteria and sub-criteria using a multicriteria analysis based on the analytical hierarchy process (AHP) to produce an overall score for each site.
 A similar process is often used in the development of spatial models for aquaculture site selection (e.g. Giap et al., 2005; Ross et al., 2011).
 The holding density module calculates the maximum permissible fish biomass in the cage using SMOM, two oxygen budget models for marine cages (Tookwinas et al., 2004; Hanafi et al., 2006) and a phosphorus budget model for freshwater cages (Pulatsü, 2003).
 The final module is an economic appraisal and calculates the break-even price and return on investment so can be used to assess the potential economic viability of a farm.
-CADS_TOOL is a good example of a decision support system that integrates production, environmental and socio-economic factors in a simple, easy to use framework with a user interface.
+CADS\TOOL is a good example of a decision support system that integrates production, environmental and socio-economic factors in a simple, easy to use framework with a user interface.
 This is advantageous for stakeholders who may not have the necessary scientific background or knowledge required to operate some of the more complex models.

-Table 2.3: Overview of CADS_TOOL
+Table 2.3: Overview of CADS\TOOL

-Limitations or weaknesses

-- Not used widely

-- May be over simplistic and ignores the complex factors associated with aquaculture production

-- Does not have a spatial output

-Summary: CADS_TOOL is a decision support system that integrates production, environmental and socio-

-economic factors within a simple framework.
+Strengths Limitations or weaknesses + Simple, easy to use framework with a user interface - Not used widely + Integrates production, environmental and socio- - May be over simplistic and ignores the complex economic factors factors associated with aquaculture production + Developed as a decision support tool for stakeholders - Does not have a spatial output Summary: CADS_TOOL is a decision support system that integrates production, environmental and socio- economic factors within a simple framework.